 We start planning the arrangements we offer many months in advance.
 Occasionally, we have to make changes to and correct errors in advertising and other details both before and after bookings have been confirmed and cancel confirmed bookings.
 Whilst we always endeavour to avoid changes and cancellations, we must reserve the right to do so.

-Please bear in mind that coronavirus and the measures and other action being taken by governments, public authorities and businesses to manage its effects (including implementation of social distancing) is likely to have an impact on holiday arrangements for a considerable period of time.
+Please bear in mind that Covid-19, Brexit and the measures and other action being taken by governments, public authorities and businesses to manage their effects is likely to have an impact on accommodation arrangements for a considerable period of time.

 We may, for example, be unable to provide certain advertised services or facilities as a result.
 Such measures / action may be introduced or changed with little or no prior notice.
 Greater flexibility is therefore likely to be required for the foreseeable future which we would ask you to bear in mind at all times, both before and after departure.

-Any impact which such measures / action has on your holiday arrangements will not constitute a significant alteration to your contracted arrangements and will not entitle you to cancel without payment of the applicable cancellation charges as a result.
+Any impact which such measures / action has on your booking will not constitute a significant alteration to your contracted arrangements and will not entitle you to cancel without payment of the applicable cancellation charges as a result.

 We incur costs from the moment you make your booking.
-In the event that your booking cannot proceed for any of the following reasons linked to the coronavirus pandemic, you will be entitled to a refund of the payments you have made to us for your booking.
-The refund will be split as an 80% cash refund and a 20% credit note valid for 24 months on any future Ski Cuisine booking.
-We are unable to offer you a full cash refund in these circumstances.
+In the event that your booking cannot proceed for any of the following reasons linked to Covid-19, you will be entitled to a refund of the payments you have made to us for your booking.
+The refund will be split as an 80% cash refund and 20% in the form of a credit note valid for 24 months on any future Ski Cuisine booking.
+We are unable to offer you a full cash refund in these circumstances:

-- The French authorities impose regional or national restrictions which result in the closure of the French border, closure of the ski resort or essential facilities or necessitate the closure of the chalet
+- The French authorities impose regional or national restrictions which result in the closure of the ski resort or essential facilities or necessitate the closure of the accommodation.

-- All ski lifts in the resort are closed due to coronavirus restrictions imposed by the French authorities
+- All ski lifts in the resort are closed due to Covid-19 restrictions imposed by the French authorities.

-- You would be required by the French authorities to quarantine / self-isolate in France on arrival for more than 24 hours
+- You are fully vaccinated (or exempt from vaccination by French law) but would be required by the French authorities to quarantine / self-isolate in France on arrival for more than 24 hours.

 In no circumstances are we responsible for any other expenses including without limitation, the cost of flights or any other form of transport.